exakat/php-dictionary/dictionary/__tostring.ini.rst

 .. _-__tostring:

-__toString() method
+__toString() Method
 -------------------

-__tostring() is a magic method : it is called when the object has to be turned into a string.
+__tostring() is a magic method : it is called when the object has to be converted into a string.

 That way, it is possible to dynamically convert the object to a string and display it, or transmit it to another part of the application.

-__toString() is called when strict_type is not active.
-Otherwise, passing an object to a string parameter yields an error.
+__toString() is called when ``strict_types`` is not active.
+Otherwise, passing an object to a string parameter yields an error: it requires an explicit type cast.

 __toString() is always called in concatenation, and string interpolation.

+There is no magic method to convert an object to another type.